Conversations: Bri Tahj

 BT: Absolutely, staying consistent and true to one's voice is crucial in any creative pursuit.
 Thank you once again, for the insightful questions and the opportunity to share my thoughts.

-Pre-orders for TRBLESHOOTERS 7: THE CHOSEN will be available on July 7th, from Tahj & Co’s Online Shop and follow the brand on social media.
+Pre-orders for TRBLESHOOTERS 7: THE CHOSEN will be available on July 7th, from Tahj & Co’s Online Shop.
 As part of the book launch, there will be a curated youth event hosted by Bri Tahj and Pendotta, on July 31 at Martin Luther King Jr. Memorial Park in Rochester New York

 Foli Creppy is a contributor to our lifestyle column in New York.
 More about Foli Creppy